Frequently asked questions

 Where is my data stored?

-The only external communication is between your agents and the AI model provider (Anthropic API or Claude CLI), which is a direct connection from your machine.
+Local SQLite databases store cost history (per-profile, WAL mode), chat message persistence and GitHub intelligence data.
+The only external communication is between your agents and the AI model providers, which is a direct connection from your machine.

 If you have an Ironspire account, your subscription status is synced with our server, but your conversations and agent data remain local.